 Cons: Boxy fit, not very mobile, wrist closures are not adjustable

-The Apex Bionic 2 uses the company's proprietary Apex WindWall Fabric that performs as advertised at blocking all wind.
-We couldn't feel the breeze through the thick stretch-woven fabric that's bonded to a fleecy interior.
-When the wind kicks up, you can feel it a little through the non-water resistant front zipper, despite the zipper flap.
-When it comes to warmth, this is the warmest of the casual jacket, though is not as warm as the Mountain Hardwear Dragon or the insulated Outdoor Research Ascendent Hoody.
+The Apex Bionic 2 uses proprietary Apex WindWall Fabric that performs as advertised at blocking all wind.
+You won't feel the breeze through the thick stretch-woven fabric that's bonded to a fleecy interior.
+When the wind kicks up, you can feel it a little through the non-water resistant front zipper, despite the zipper flap, but when it comes to overall warmth, this is a seriously cozy casual jacket.

-These jackets are both fit for chilly days around town or at the ski slope.
-If we were reviewing the hooded version of the Apex Bionic 2, we likely would have given it a 9/10 for weather protection.
-Sans hood, you'll need to carry a rain jacket if it starts to pour, lest your head gets soaked.
+This jacket is a good fit for chilly days around town or at the ski slope.
+If we were reviewing the hooded version of the Apex Bionic 2, we likely would have given it a higher score for weather protection.
+Sans hood, you'll need to carry a rain jacket if it starts to pour, lest your head get soaked.
 If you plan on taking this jacket to the ski resort, your warm ski helmet will keep your head toasty, and you'll save about $20 over the hooded version.
 Overall, this jacket is pretty weather resistant and will undoubtedly block wind and light precipitation.
 If you use it primarily around town or in the snow, we expect it to keep you warm and dry.

 The big test for any windproof softshell is to see how well it breathes when you're moving around.
-Unfortunately, we didn't find this jacket incredibly breathable.
-While it is more breathable than full-on hardshell jackets, it fared worse than most of the other softshells in this review.
-If you're buying a softshell for aerobic endeavors like cross-country skiing, snowshoeing through deep snow, or hiking, you will likely be better served by a more breathable shell like the Marmot ROM.
-As with any jacket, you can always open the front zipper and pockets to vent some heat.
-Simply put, the Apex isn't breathable because it is warm and weather resistant.
+Unfortunately, we don't find this jacket incredibly breathable.
+While it certainly moves more air than a full-on hardshell jacket, it fares worse than most of the other softshells in this review.
+If you're buying a softshell for aerobic endeavors like cross-country skiing, snowshoeing through deep snow, or hiking, you will be better served by a more breathable shell.
+As with any jacket, you can always open the front zipper and pockets to vent some heat, but, simply put, the Apex isn't breathable because it is warm and weather resistant.

-Mobility is another category in which the Apex Bionic performed poorly.
-Like the Columbia Ascender, the cut of this jacket causes the hem to rise, and the wrists cuffs to fall when reaching up.
-We noticed this more while wearing the Apex Bionic 2 due to its lack of wrist closures.
+Mobility is another category in which the Apex Bionic 2performs poorly.
+The cut of this jacket causes the hem to rise, and the lack of wrist closures means the cuffs fall when reaching up.
 This is most important to people pursuing vertical sports like rock and ice climbing.
 For other uses like hiking, skiing, and strolling around town, this isn't as big of an issue.

 If you aren't going on long ski tours, climbs, or multi-day ventures, then weight probably won't be an important metric in your softshell selection.
-So it shouldn't bother you that the Apex Bionic 2 jacket scored a 4/10 in this category.
-The reason it's heavier than other pieces is that it features a thicker softshell fabric bonded to a fleece liner.
-The two jackets that weighed more than the Bionic 2 have hoods; accounting for that, this coat feels the heaviest while wearing it.
-A softshell jacket can't have it both ways.
+The reason this one is heavier than other pieces is that it features a thicker softshell fabric bonded to a fleece liner.
+The only other jacket in our review that weighs more than the Bionic 2 has a hood; accounting for that, this coat feels the heaviest while wearing it.

-Generally speaking, it can either be warm, or it can be lightweight, and this jacket is the warmest casual jacket we reviewed.
-Similarly, we hated having to carry this jacket in our packs because of its large packed size.
-If you value packed size, consider the Arcteryx Gamma MX; it's slightly less warm but packs down far smaller.
+Generally speaking, a softshell can either be warm, or it can be lightweight, and this jacket is one of the warmest casual jackets we reviewed.
+While that's nice, we hated having to carry this jacket in our packs because of its large packed size — it's simply not the one to choose if you'll be hiking with a backpack or working up a sweat.

-One chest pocket, two handwarmer pockets, and hem adjustments located in the pockets sum up the Bionic's features.
+One chest pocket, two handwarmer pockets, and hem adjustments located in the pockets sum up the features of the Bionic 2.
 The cozy pockets were our favorite when strolling around town.
-The non-adjustable wrist cuffs were our least favorite feature.
-They felt are wider than the other non-adjustable cuffs found on the OR Ferrosi and Arc'teryx Gamma MX jackets and easily slip up the wrist.
+The non-adjustable wrist cuffs, on the other hand, were our least favorite feature.
+They are wider than the other non-adjustable cuffs found in our review and easily slip up the wrist.

-As of the time of this writing, the North Face makes this jacket in seven colors, ranging from a vibrant red/black to softer tones like heather and golden brown.
+The North Face makes this jacket in many colors, ranging from vibrant to softer tones.
 Whether you want to be flamboyant or discreet, this jacket probably comes in a color you'll love.
 As a jacket to be worn around town and commonly over business casual attire, we appreciate the color options.
-After all, who wants to show up to work looking like they just jumped off the ski hill?
-We give this piece a 6/10 when it comes to style, due to its boxy fit.
-It's easy to draw comparisons with the around town appeal of this jacket, the Adze Hoody and Ascender.
-All three look great for casual wear but can still function outdoors when necessary.

 — Ryan Huetter